 Hence, he called on his audience to utilize the available space and abundant energy in the area to build structures like greenhouses.
 Lukashenko added that people should engage in jobs involving electricity, such as cryptocurrency mining.

-He explained that, after all, there is sufficient electricity supply in Belarus.
+He explained that, after all, there is a sufficient electricity supply in Belarus.
 During a conference at the state-owned company JSC Belaruskali, one of the world’s largest potash fertilizer producers, Lukashenko also urged his people to stay in their homeland instead of emigrating to other countries like Germany and Poland to fill low-paid farming jobs.

 The Belarusian politician, who has served as the Eastern European landlocked country’s first president since the office’s establishment in July 1994, remarked that Belarusian workers are not demanded overseas, except for farming jobs in plantations.